ohdsi-studies/LegendT2dm/README.md

 4. For **class v.s. class** studies, follow the instructions in Steps 6-11 below.
 For your convenience, all code is also provided under `extras/CodeToRun.R`.

-5. For **drug v.s. drug** studies within the **SGLT2 Inhibitors** drug class, follow the instructions in Steps 6-11.
-Replace the argument `indicationId = "class"` with `indicationId = "sglt2i"` and also replace `cohorts = "class"` with `cohorts = "sglt2i"` to view/upload diagnostics and results.
-It is _strongly recommended_ to run all the code provided under `extras/CodeToRunSglt2i.R` for more reliable execution.
+5. For **drug v.s. drug** studies across all drug classes, follow the instructions in Steps 6-11.
+Replace the argument `indicationId = "class"` with `indicationId = "drug"` and also replace `cohorts = "class"` with `cohorts = "drug"` to view/upload diagnostics and results.
+It is _strongly recommended_ to run all the code provided under `extras/CodeToRunAllDrugs.R` for more reliable execution.

 6. Once the `LegendT2dm` package is installed, you can execute the feasibility assessment portion of the study by modifying and using the code below.
-You may also refer to the code provided under `extras/CodeToRun.R` (or `indicationId = "sglt2i"` for SGLT2 inhibitors studies):
+You may also refer to the code provided under `extras/CodeToRun.R` (or `indicationId = "drug"` for drug-level studies):

 	```r
 	library(LegendT2dm)